Gangjiang1/Gangjiang1.github.io/_pages/about.md

 ## 🎉 News

 📢 Jun.
+2025 – I will speak at *ASHRAE CIDCO Conference* in Denver, Co!

+📢 Jun.
 2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona.
 I am happy to engage in discussions and make connections!

 📄 Apr.
 2025 – The paper related to the [EPlus-LLMv2 platform](https://doi.org/10.1016/j.autcon.2025.106223), has been accepted for publication in *Automation in Construction*.